-(1) A person who keeps an animal must provide and maintain a proper enclosure to prevent the animal from wandering, or the animal or any part of the animal escaping, from the person's land on which the animal is kept.

-- (2) The local government may by subordinate local law, prescribe requirements for a proper enclosure for an animal or species or breed of animal. - (3) The owner of an animal must ensure it is not wandering.

-- (4) It is a defence to a prosecution for an offence against subsection (3) for the defendant to prove that- - the defendant maintained a proper enclosure for the animal and could not, by the exercise of reasonable diligence, have prevented the escape of the animal; or - (b) the animal was wandering in circumstances authorised by the conditions of a permit granted under a local law.
+- (1) A person who keeps an animal must provide and maintain a proper enclosure to prevent the animal from wandering, or the animal or any part of the animal escaping, from the person's land on which the animal is kept10. - Maximum penalty 30 penalty units. - (2) The local government may by subordinate local law, prescribe requirements for a proper enclosure for an animal or species or breed of animal. - (3) The owner of an animal must ensure it is not wandering. - Maximum penalty 20 penalty units. - (4) It is a defence to a prosecution for an offence against subsection (3) for the defendant to prove that- - (a) the defendant maintained a proper enclosure for the animal and could not, by the exercise of reasonable diligence, have prevented the escape of the animal; or - (b) the animal was wandering in circumstances authorised by the conditions of a permit granted under a local law.